 How do they work?

+Anti-gel treatments are packages of multiple types of ingredients that work together to address the major aspects of fuel gelling.
 A good cold flow improver will contain the following types of things:

 So the wax dispersant part of a cold flow improver formula is very important.
 Provided it’s already present in the fuel when the wax crystals appear, the dispersant will work to keep the paraffin crystals away from each other.
 The crystals don’t get bigger and they can pass through the fuel filter without causing problems.